 The ITF Summit is the world’s largest gathering of transport ministers and the premier global transport policy event.
-Ministers from ITF’s 69 member countries and beyond engage in focused debates with decision-makers from business, civil society and top academics.
+To enhance an inclusive discussion, ITF stakeholders are invited to showcase their products, services and other industry initiatives to an audience of Ministers from ITF’s 69 member countries and decision-makers from business, civil society and top academics.

 To join the exhibition, please reach out to exhibitors@itf-oecd.org for more information.